What is a Community Grant?

 Will the grant awards be publicized?

-Unity Foundation will publish general information about its grants in local media, its own printed materials, and annual community reports.
-Grant recipients may distribute publicity regarding their grant award through internal channels or in concert with the Foundation.
 Unity Foundation may occasionally wish to highlight specific grants and would work closely with the recipient organization to determine the best strategy.
-Unity Foundation encourages the submission of project related photographs for publication in their Annual Report to the Community.
+Unity Foundation encourages the submission of project related photographs to share with the community.

 Who is eligible?